Thursday, December 26, 2024

 At Paula's recommendation we first went to the Beaverbrook Art Gallery.
 We arrived there on Sunday morning just as it opened.
 It's a large modern gallery, across the street from the NB Parliament, with a collection that just blew me away.
 There's a modest entry fee you pay at the gift shop.
 We found that you could borrow a wheel chair which I used to push Kate around.
 Not that she couldn't walk, but this makes it much easier for her.

 The first gallery we enter has an impressive collection of Canadiana — Group of Seven through to modern classics like Alex Colville, Mary and Christopher Pratt.
 There's a large group of religious paintings from around 1500.
 Nearby is Kent Monkman's "The Trapper's Bride" (2006) — we saw a travelling exhibit of his works at the LRAG (London) with Ross and Bev a few years ago.
-One of the real surprises that is a large (3m x 4m) Salvador Dali, "Santiago El Grande" (1957), which, with a few smaller pieces occupies a gallery at the end of the building.
+One of the real surprises there is a large (3m x 4m) Salvador Dali, "Santiago El Grande" (1957), which, with a few smaller pieces occupies it's own gallery at the end of the building.
 It's a piece you would expect to find at the MOMA in New York, the Louvre in Paris or the Prado in Spain.
 How it ended up here must be an interesting story.

 In the basement there were some experimental installations.
 All quite interesting.
-But Sam and Barry are not as keen, we return to find them nursing a glass of wine in the lobby.
+But Sam and Barry are not as keen.
+We return to find them nursing a glass of wine in the lobby.
 We have a lunch at a nearby restaurant Isaac's Way.
 We sit outside on the back patio which overlooks a classic red and white clapboard lighthouse.
 Inside they have interesting quotations on the wall including:

 "Once, during the Depression, I was forced to live for days on nothing but food and water!"
-W.C.
-Fields

-We return for a rest at our hotel and meet up with the newly weds at the bar later in the day.
-That evening we returned to the same area downtown to have some drinks at the "540 Kitchen & Bar" (recommended by Paula) and dinner around the corner at "MOCO Downtown" where again the hostess/server is in fact the owner with her husband the chef.
+We return for a rest at our hotel and meet up with the newlyweds at the bar later in the day.
+That evening we returned to the same area downtown to have some drinks at the 540 Kitchen & Bar (a gastro pub recommended by Paula) and dinner around the corner at MOCO Downtown (an Italian restaurant) where again the hostess/server is in fact the owner with her husband the chef.
 I think her son was there bussing too.

 I feel we did not do Fredericton justice.
 There's a lot there to see and we barely brushed the surface.
 Perhaps next time we'll stay longer and explore more.